 This is an old-school wet market that has mostly disappeared from central Kuala Lumpur.

 Also on Jalan Tuanku Abdul Rahman is Bazar Baru Chow Kit.

 Next to the market is the largest Sikh temple in Southeast Asia.

-On the map you can see a long walking path between Sultan Ismail and Medan Tuanku (both in Chow Kit).
-As metro maps don’t abide to geographical accuracy there is no way of telling if this means that they couldn’t get the two stations to align next to each other on the map, or if you are walking halfway across the city.
+On the map, you can see a long walking path between Sultan Ismail and Medan Tuanku (both in Chow Kit).
+As metro maps don’t abide by geographical accuracy there is no way of telling if this means that they couldn’t get the two stations to align next to each other on the map, or if you are walking halfway across the city.